sfc-gh-akelkar/RCM_AI_DEMO/Potential_demo_flow.md

    *"How many customers are growing YOY and how many are shrinking?
 Show me the revenue trends by client."*

 2. **Churn Risk Assessment**
    *"Who are my customers that are at risk of churn?
-Provide a reason why each is at risk based on performance trends, support tickets, and engagement data."*
+Provide a reason why each is at risk based on performance trends and engagement data."*

-3. **Client Satisfaction & Support Analysis**
+3. **Client Satisfaction Analysis**
-   *"Which product areas generate the most customer support tickets?
-How does support volume correlate with client satisfaction scores?"*
+   *"Which clients show declining performance trends?
+How can we identify satisfaction issues early through operational metrics?"*

 4. **Client Lifecycle Value Analysis**
    *"What is the lifetime value progression of our clients?
 Which clients have the highest growth potential?"*